Broward County Sheriff's Office

-The Broward County Sheriff's Office (BSO) is a public safety organization With 5,400 employees, it is the largest sheriff's department in the state of Florida.
+The Broward County Sheriff's Office (BSO) is one of the nation's largest full-service public safety agencies with over 5,400 employees, including nearly 3,400 sworn law enforcement officers, detention deputies, and fire rescue personnel.
 Sheriff Gregory Tony heads the agency.

-BSO was one of the United States' largest fully-accredited sheriff's departments before losing accreditation (by unanimous vote) in 2019.
-Uniquely, the BSO also operates the county fire department and emergency medical services, the Broward Sheriff Fire Rescue (BSFR).
+BSO was one of the United States' largest fully-accredited sheriff's offices before losing accreditation (by unanimous vote) in 2019.

 Structure and roles

 The Broward County Sheriff's Office (BSO) is responsible for law enforcement and civil protection in Broward County.
 The BSO also oversees the fire department and emergency medical services for Broward County.

 The BSO's Department of Law Enforcement covers areas including the Broward County Courthouse, the Ft.
 Lauderdale-Hollywood International Airport, areas of the Everglades and the county's waterways, unincorporated Broward, and 13 cities and towns that contracted for BSO law enforcement services.

 It also administers the Marine and Dive Rescue Unit, Motorcycle Unit, and Crime Lab.
 BSO also provides 9-1-1 intake, but the county's agreement with it to provide that service expired at the end of 2022.